Loading

 The last new county formation in Maryland occurred when Garrett County was formed in 1872 from portions of Allegany County.
 However, there have been numerous changes to county borders since that time, most recently when portions of the city of Takoma Park that had previously been part of Prince George's County were absorbed into Montgomery County in 1997.

-Outside Baltimore (which is an independent city) the county is the default unit of local government.
+Within Maryland the county is the default unit of local government.
 Under Maryland law, counties exercise powers reserved in most other states at the municipal or state levels, so there is little incentive for a community to incorporate.
 Many of the state's most populous and economically important communities, such as Bethesda, Silver Spring, Columbia, and Towson are unincorporated and receive their municipal services from the county.
 In fact, there are no incorporated municipalities at all in Baltimore County or Howard County.
-The county-equivalent is also the provider of public schools—school districts as a separate level of government do not exist in Maryland.
+The county-equivalent is also the provider of public schools as school districts do not exist as a separate level of government in Maryland.

 The Federal Information Processing Standard (FIPS) code, which is used by the United States government to uniquely identify states and counties, is provided with each entry.
 Maryland's code is 24, which when combined with any county code would be written as 24XXX.
 The FIPS code for each county links to census data for that county.